The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic tau decays

-Let us now demonstrate the effectiveness of the RF scheme for the perturbation series of the hadronic $\tau$ decay width (see Ref.~\cite{Benitez-Rathgeb:2022yqb} for details).
-We employ the known QCD corrections up to $\mathcal{O}(\alphas^4)$ and use an estimate for the 6-loop coefficient $\bar c_{5,1}$, consistent with the values used in the recent analyses~\cite{Boito:2014sta,Boito:2020xli,Pich:2016bdg,Ayala:2021mwc}.
-We also consider corrections beyond $\mathcal{O}(\alphas^5)$ from a renormalon Borel model for the Adler function, based on the works of~\cite{Beneke:2008ad,Beneke:2012vb}, which has been shown there to be realistic within the first premise mentioned above.
-The model provides us with the value of $N_{4,0}=4.2$, so that we can study in a concrete way the decay width series in the RF scheme.
-In the left panel of Fig.~\ref{fig:ptseriesRF}, we show the results for FOPT (red) and CIPT (blue) in the $\overline{\rm MS}$ scheme for the GC.
-The vertical dashed line indicates the order up to which we do not rely on the renormalon model.
+In Ref.~\cite{Benitez-Rathgeb:2022yqb}, the effectiveness of the RF scheme for the perturbation series of the hadronic $\tau$ decay width has been demonstrated.
+In the following we quote some results given in Ref.~\cite{Benitez-Rathgeb:2022yqb}, where the known QCD corrections up to $\mathcal{O}(\alphas^4)$ have been included and an estimate for the 6-loop coefficient $\bar c_{5,1}$, consistent with the values used in the recent analyses~\cite{Boito:2014sta,Boito:2020xli,Pich:2016bdg,Ayala:2021mwc} has been employed.
+In addition, corrections from beyond $\mathcal{O}(\alphas^5)$ were considered from a renormalon Borel model for the Adler function, based on the works of~\cite{Beneke:2008ad,Beneke:2012vb}, which has been shown there to be realistic within the first premise mentioned above.
+The model provides the concrete value $N_g=0.64$, so that the decay width series in the RF scheme can be studied in a concrete way.
+In the left panel of Fig.~\ref{fig:ptseriesRF}, the results for FOPT (red) and CIPT (blue) are shown in the $\overline{\rm MS}$ scheme for the GC.
+The vertical dashed line indicates the order up to which current state-of-the phenomenological analyses are carried out (including the concrete perturbative coefficients up to 6-loop), and for orders beyond the series relies on the renormalon model.
 The FOPT and CIPT series exhibit the well-known discrepancy at intermediate orders, which does not diminish with the successive inclusion of higher-order terms predicted by the model.
 In the context of the first premise, the results show that the discrepancy is systematic and not related to missing higher orders.
 The two series eventually run into the divergent behavior expected for asymptotic series.
 The right panel displays the results in the RF GC scheme for $R= 0.8\, m_\tau$.
 The FOPT series in the RF scheme is almost unaltered.
 This can be understood, since the decay width receives only a tiny contribution from the GC through the $s$-dependence of the Wilson coefficient's 1-loop correction and because the dominant part of the subtraction series in FOPT remains real-valued and factors out of the contour integral.
 The CIPT series, however, changes dramatically.
+This modification is by far larger than the tiny size of the GC OPE corrections itself.
 This is because the subtraction series needs to be expanded according to the CIPT prescription such that the contour integration modifies the contributions from the subtraction series in a nontrivial way.
-The fact that the resulting numerical effect is so large, corroborates the suggestion of Refs.~\cite{Hoang:2020mkw,Hoang:2021nlz} that the CIPT series (in the $\overline{\rm MS}$ GC scheme) is not compatible with the generic form of OPE corrections shown in Eq.~(\ref{eq:Dresum}).
-Remarkably, in the RF scheme the discrepancy between the two series diminishes order by order and at $\mathcal{O}(\alphas^5)$ it is already significantly reduced.
-For even higher orders, the two series become fully compatible and approach essentially the same value.
+The fact that the resulting numerical effect is so large, corroborates the finding of Refs.~\cite{Hoang:2020mkw,Hoang:2021nlz} that the CIPT series (in the $\overline{\rm MS}$ GC scheme) is not compatible with the standard analytic form of OPE corrections shown in Eq.~(\ref{eq:Dresum}).
+Remarkably, in the RF GC scheme the discrepancy between the two series diminishes order by order and at $\mathcal{O}(\alphas^5)$ it is already significantly reduced.
+For even higher orders (in the context of the Borel model), the two series become fully compatible and approach essentially the same value.
 The same observations are made for any other spectral function moment with a suppressed GC.
 At the same time, the convergence of the perturbation series for moments with an enhanced GC is substantially improved.